AdobeDocs/experience-manager-core-components.de-DE/help/using/embed.md

 ## Technische Details {#technical-details}

-The latest technical documentation about the Embed Component can be found on GitHub.[](https://github.com/adobe/aem-core-wcm-components/tree/master/content/src/content/jcr_root/apps/core/wcm/components/embed/v1/embed)
+Die aktuelle technische Dokumentation zur Embed-Komponente [finden Sie auf GitHub](https://github.com/adobe/aem-core-wcm-components/tree/master/content/src/content/jcr_root/apps/core/wcm/components/embed/v1/embed).

 Weitere Informationen zur Entwicklung von Kernkomponenten finden Sie in der [Dokumentation zu Kernkomponenten für Entwickler](developing.md).

 ## Dialogfeld „Konfigurieren“ {#configure-dialog}

 The configure dialog allows the content author to define the external resource to be embedded on the page.
-Wählen Sie zunächst aus, welche Ressource eingebettet werden soll: **URL**, **Einbettbar** oder **HTML**.
+First choose which type of resource should be embedded: **URL**, **Embeddable**, or **HTML**.

 ### URL {#url}

-Die einfachste Einbettung ist die URL.
-Fügen Sie einfach die URL der Ressource ein, die Sie in das Feld **URL** einbetten möchten.
-Die Komponente versucht, auf die Ressource zuzugreifen.
-Wenn sie von einem der Prozessoren wiedergegeben werden kann, wird eine Bestätigungsmeldung unter dem Feld " **URL** "angezeigt.
-Andernfalls wird das Feld mit Fehler gekennzeichnet.
+The simplest embed is the URL.
+Simply paste the URL of the resource you wish to embed in the URL field. **** The component will attempt to access the resource and if it can be rendered by one of the processors, it will display a confirmation message below the URL field. **** If not, the field will be marked in error.

-Die Einbettungskomponente wird mit Prozessoren für die folgenden Arten von Ressourcen geliefert:
+The Embed Component ships with processors for the following types of resources:

-* Ressourcen, die dem [oEmbed-Standard](https://oembed.com/) entsprechen, einschließlich Facebook Post, Instagram, SoundCloud, Twitter und YouTube
+* Resources that comply with the oEmbed standard including Facebook Post, Instagram, SoundCloud, Twitter, and YouTube[](https://oembed.com/)
 * Pinterest

-Entwickler können zusätzliche URL-Prozessoren hinzufügen, indem sie der Entwicklerdokumentation der Einbettungskomponente [folgen.](https://github.com/adobe/aem-core-wcm-components/tree/master/content/src/content/jcr_root/apps/core/wcm/components/embed/v1/embed#extending-the-embed-component)
+Developers can add additional URL processors by [following the developer documentation of the Embed Component.](https://github.com/adobe/aem-core-wcm-components/tree/master/content/src/content/jcr_root/apps/core/wcm/components/embed/v1/embed#extending-the-embed-component)

 ![](assets/screen-shot-2019-09-25-10.08.29.png)

-### Einbetten {#embeddable}
+### Einbettbar {#embeddable}

-Einbettbare ermöglichen eine stärkere Anpassung der eingebetteten Ressource, die parametrisiert werden kann und zusätzliche Informationen enthält.
-Ein Autor kann aus vorkonfigurierten vertrauenswürdigen Einbettbaren auswählen und die Komponente wird mit einem YouTube-Prozessor geliefert.
+Embeddables allow for more customization of the embedded resource, which can be parameterized and include additional information.
+An author is able to select from pre-configured trusted embeddables and the component ships with a Youtube embeddable out-of-the-box.

-Das Feld **Einbetten** definiert den zu verwendenden Prozessortyp.
-Im Falle des YouTube-Prozessors können Sie dann Folgendes definieren:
+The **Embeddable** field defines the type of processor you want to use.
+Im Falle der YouTube-Einbettung können Sie dann Folgendes definieren:

-* **Video-ID** - Die eindeutige Video-ID von YouTube der Ressource, die Sie einbetten möchten
+* **Video ID - The unique video ID from YouTube of the resource you want to embed**
 * **Breite** - Die Breite des eingebetteten Videos
 * **Höhe** - Die Höhe des eingebetteten Videos

-Andere Prozessoren bieten ähnliche Felder an und können von einem Entwickler anhand der Entwicklerdokumentation der Einbettungskomponente definiert [werden.](https://github.com/adobe/aem-core-wcm-components/tree/master/content/src/content/jcr_root/apps/core/wcm/components/embed/v1/embed#extending-the-embed-component)
+Andere Einbettungsvariablen bieten ähnliche Felder an und können von einem Entwickler anhand der Entwicklerdokumentation der Einbettungskomponente definiert werden.
+[Dies gilt auch für Einbettungselemente.](https://github.com/adobe/aem-core-wcm-components/tree/master/content/src/content/jcr_root/apps/core/wcm/components/embed/v1/embed#extending-the-embed-component)

 ![](assets/screen-shot-2019-09-25-10.15.00.png)

 >[!NOTE]
->Eingebettete Prozessoren müssen auf Vorlagenebene über das [Designdialogfeld](#design-dialog) aktiviert werden, damit sie dem Seitenautor zur Verfügung stehen.
+>Einbettbare müssen auf Vorlagenebene über das [Designdialogfeld](#design-dialog) aktiviert werden, damit sie dem Seitenautor zur Verfügung stehen.

 ### HTML {#html}